confluentinc/ksql/docs-md/tutorials/examples.md

        KEY='pageid');
 ```

-### Associate Kafka message timestamps
+### Associate {{ site.aktm }} message timestamps

-If you want to use the value of one of the columns as the Kafka message
+If you want to use the value of one of the columns as the {{ site.aktm }}
-timestamp, you can provide this information to KSQL by using the WITH clause.
+message timestamp, you can provide this information to ksqlDB by using the
-The message timestamp is used in window-based operations in KSQL (such as
+WITH clause.
+The message timestamp is used in window-based operations in ksqlDB
-windowed aggregations) and to support event-time based processing in KSQL.
-For
+(such as windowed aggregations) and to support event-time based processing in
-example, if you want to use the value of the `viewtime` column as the message
+ksqlDB.
+For example, if you want to use the value of the `viewtime` column as
-timestamp, you can rewrite the above statement like this:
+the message timestamp, you can rewrite the above statement like this:

 ```sql
 CREATE STREAM pageviews